Individual

 Eligibility

-The IDEC program provides a unique multi-year college-to-careers pathway for underrepresented college students in STEM fields, including women, racial/ethnic minorities, and individuals with disabilities.
+The IDEC program provides a unique multi-year college-to-careers pathway for underserved college students in STEM fields.
 The goal of the program is to reduce barriers to successfully completing a STEM degree and prepare participants for post-graduation employment in state environmental careers.

-The IDEC program is one strategy to develop and tap into the diverse labor market.
-In addition to fostering the next generation of innovative environment and natural resource conservation professionals, the IDEC program has a goal of increasing access to outdoor recreation opportunities and promoting diversity amongst outdoor enthusiasts.
-The program is funded by Legislative-Citizen Commission on Minnesota Resources through the Environment and Natural Resources Trust Fund.
+The IDEC program is one strategy to develop and tap into the versatile labor market.
+In addition to fostering the next generation of innovative environmental and natural resource conservation professionals, the IDEC program aims to increase access to outdoor recreation opportunities.
+The program is funded by the Legislative-Citizen Commission on Minnesota Resources through the Environment and Natural Resources Trust Fund.

 Components of the IDEC program typically include: